tyconsulting/blog.tyang.github.io/_posts/2015/2015-09-16-opsmgr-self-maintenance-management-pack-2-5-0-0.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image18.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb18.png" alt="image" width="322" height="354" border="0" /></a>

-<b><span style="background-color: #ffff00;">Note:</span></b>

-All management servers must be configured to use the same WinRM port.
+> **<Note:** All management servers must be configured to use the same WinRM port.
 Using different WinRM port is not supported by the script used by the monitor.

 If the monitor detected inconsistent patch level among management servers in 3 consecutive samples, a Critical alert will be raised:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image19.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb19.png" alt="image" width="688" height="309" border="0" /></a>

 The number of consecutive sample can be modified via override (Match Count) parameter.

-<h4>Agent Task: Configure group Health Rollup</h4>
+### Agent Task: Configure group Health Rollup

 This task has been previously released in the <a href="http://blog.tyang.org/2015/07/28/opsmgr-group-health-rollup-configuration-task-management-pack/">OpsMgr Group Health Rollup Task Management Pack</a>.
 I originally wrote this task in response to Squared Up’s customers feedback.
 When I was developing the original MP (for Squared Up), Squared Up has agreed for me to release it to the public free of charge, as well as making this as a part of the new Self Maintenance MP.

 Therefore, this agent task is now part of the Self Maintenance MP, kudos Squared Up <img class="wlEmoticon wlEmoticon-smile" style="border-style: none;" src="http://blog.tyang.org/wp-content/uploads/2015/09/wlEmoticon-smile.png" alt="Smile" />.

-<h4>Auditing Agent Tasks Execution Status</h4>
+### Auditing Agent Tasks Execution Status

 In OpsMgr, the task history is stored in the operational DB, which has a relatively short retention period.
 In this release, I have added a rule called "OpsMgr 2012 Self Maintenance Audit Agent Tasks Result Event Collection Rule". it is designed to collect the agent task execution result and store it in both operational and Data Warehouse DB as event data.
 Because the data in the DW database generally has a much longer retention, the task execution results can be audited and reported.

-<b><span style="background-color: #ffff00;">Note:</span></b>

-This rule was inspired by this blog post (although the script used in this rule is completely different than the script from this post): <a href="http://www.systemcentercentral.com/archiving-scom-console-task-status-history-to-the-data-warehouse/">http://www.systemcentercentral.com/archiving-scom-console-task-status-history-to-the-data-warehouse/</a>
+>**Note:** This rule was inspired by this blog post (although the script used in this rule is completely different than the script from this post): <a href="http://www.systemcentercentral.com/archiving-scom-console-task-status-history-to-the-data-warehouse/">http://www.systemcentercentral.com/archiving-scom-console-task-status-history-to-the-data-warehouse/</a>

-<h4>Resetting Health for Manually Closed Monitor Alerts</h4>
+### Resetting Health for Manually Closed Monitor Alerts

 Having ability to automatically reset health state for manually closed monitor alerts must be THE most popular suggestion I have received for the Self Maintenance MP.
 I get this suggestions all the time, from the community, and also from MVPs.
 Originally, my plan was to write a brand new rule for this purpose.
 I then realised I already have created a rule to detect any manually closed monitor alerts.
 So instead of creating something brand new, I have updated the existing rule "OpsMgr 2012 Self Maintenance Detect Manually Closed Monitor Alerts Rule".
 In this release, this rule now has an additional overrideable parameter called "ResetUnitMonitors".
 This parameter is set to "false" by default.
 But when it is set to "true" via overrides, the script used by this rule will also reset the health state of the monitor of which generated the alert if the monitor is a unit monitor and its’ current health state is either warning or error:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image20.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb20.png" alt="image" width="480" height="228" border="0" /></a>